piepdx/pie-cookbook/drafts/working-draft-tactical.md

 - Selecting companies to participate

 ## Application and selection process
+We used three phases of inquiry as part of our information gathering.
+Fewer and fewer applicants would continue on to the next phase.

+Those phases were:

+- Written application
+- Written follow up questions
+- Face-to-face interview

 ### Applications
+Our first phase of the process was a Web-based application — Google Form or the like — that allowed us to capture some basic information about the team, the product, and why the applicant was interested in PIE.

+As part of the experiment, we would set the deadline as close as two weeks or as far as six weeks from the application opening date.
+No matter how long or short the application period, we generally received around 400 separate company applications.

+This probably won't come as a shock to anyone, but the vast majority of your applications will be submitted within 24 hours of your deadline.

+So what kinds of questions should you ask?
+How many should you ask?
+We recommend keeping it as simple as you can.
+But you'll want to make sure you're getting all of the basic questions answered.

+Here's an example of the types of things PIE wanted to know.

 #### Sample PIE application
 Thank you for your interest in PIE, the Portland Incubator Experiment.
 PIE is a partnership among leading brands, technology innovators, and Wieden+Kennedy — the largest privately held advertising and communications company in the world.
 It serves as a hub for community, entrepreneurship, and creative thinking.